r3jay/FaceYourFears/README.md

 ## 💡 Why This Project Matters

 This project was my first time developing a complete combat system in Unity from scratch, as part of a team.
-While the enemy AI and level design were handled by other members, I was fully in charge of everything that made the player feel responsive and powerful.
+While the enemies and level design were handled by other members, I was fully in charge of everything that made the player feel responsive and powerful.

 It taught me how to:
 - Collaborate on Unity projects using Git and Trello